tbedford/Website-Test/README.md

 - [ ] Simple Atom feed generator
 - [ ] Makefile for site build
 - [ ] h1 should always have horizontal rule beneath it (regex)
+- [ ] Script to build cat pics page (resize pics etc.) so I don't have to do it manually

 Experimental: